ProactivePIM: Accelerating Weight-Sharing Embedding Layer with PIM for Scalable Recommendation System: Background

+\textbf{Recommendation System Overview.} As shown in Figure \ref{fig:dlrm_arch}, DLRM processes dense features (user information) and sparse features (item interaction history) to predict user preferences.
+DLRM, a representative recommendation model, comprises three main components: a bottom multi-layer perceptron (MLP), an embedding layer, and a top MLP.
+The bottom MLP handles dense features, whereas the embedding layer leverages sparse features to extract item embeddings from the embedding table.
+These outputs are combined through a feature interaction layer, and the result is passed to the top MLP that produces the final click-through-rate (CTR) prediction.

-Industry-scale DLRM implementations reach sizes up to tens of terabytes, sometimes surpassing the maximum memory capacity budget of a single-node inference server.
-Given that the model quality is closely linked to the size of embedding tables \cite{ardestani2022supporting}, \cite{zhao2022understanding}, its scale is growing year by year \cite{ardestani2022supporting}, \cite{firoozshahian2023mtia}, \cite{sethi2022recshard}.
-However, the practical utilization of such large models is constrained by capacity limitations in the server.
-Furthermore, memory-intensive characteristics limit inference throughput.
-The sparse feature exhibits irregular and sparse memory access, making it challenging for the embedding layer to benefit from the on-chip memory, coupled with the embedding table size that surpasses the cache capacity.
-Therefore, the embedding layer necessitates frequent access to the off-chip memory system.
-As the embedding layer execution takes longer latency than the bottom MLP \cite{kal2021space}, the memory-bound nature of the embedding layer degrades the inference throughput.
+\textbf{Challenges in Recommendation Systems.} Industry-scale DLRM implementations reach sizes of up to tens of terabytes, sometimes surpassing the maximum memory capacity budget of a single-node inference server.
+Given that the model quality is closely tied to the size of the embedding tables \cite{ardestani2022supporting, zhao2022understanding}, its scale is growing year by year \cite{ardestani2022supporting, firoozshahian2023mtia, sethi2022recshard}.
+The practical utilization of such large models is constrained by capacity limitations in the server.
+Conventional hashing methods such as hashing-trick \cite{weinberger2009feature} are employed to fit embedding tables within available memory, but these approaches offer limited effectiveness, as they often incur substantial accuracy degradation.
+In addition, the memory-intensive nature of the embedding layer poses a further challenge by reducing inference throughput.
+The sparse feature exhibits irregular and sparse memory access, making it challenging for the embedding layer to benefit from on-chip memory.
+Combined with the large embedding table size that exceeds the cache capacity, the embedding layer requires frequent access to the off-chip memory system.
+As the execution of the embedding layer has a longer latency than the bottom MLP \cite{ke2020recnmp, kal2021space}, the memory-bound nature of the embedding layer degrades the inference throughput.